 HomeAid is an organization that provides safe, stable, dignified housing and support services to individuals and families in need.
 The Shelter House project in Washington evolved from our continued partnership with HomeAid and involved deconstructing a temporary model home to use as much of the materials as possible for a re-model project.
 The remaining materials were donated to Community Forklift, a nonprofit that runs a second-hand building-material store.

-Through our President & CEO Alan Norris, we spearheaded the Resolve Campaign, which fundraised to provide 6,000 beds and shelter for those in need in Calgary.
+Through our Chairman & CEO Alan Norris, we spearheaded the Resolve Campaign, which fundraised to provide 6,000 beds and shelter for those in need in Calgary.
 The efforts made it possible to provide affordable and supported rental housing for over 1,825 homeless and vulnerable Calgarians.
 This housing has changed the lives of thousands of people and lowered the cost of taxpayer-funded social services so tax dollars can be allocated elsewhere.

 Nova’s Ark is a nonprofit farm in the Greater Toronto Area near Whitby that allows people of all ages and abilities to have up-close and personal interactions with therapy animals.
 Volunteer peer mentors work with visitors to deliver a unique educational experience that helps build communication and social skills, positively impacting all involved.
 Nova’s Ark continues to grow, and we are supporting the owner, Mary-Ann Nova, through navigating the policy and building-permit process.
 The goal is to get approval on a programming building so she can expand and license the operation and continue to benefit her community.